The Legend of Zelda Breath of the Wild 2: An ancient evil will return to Hyrule, according to a Fan theory

-That said, a few shots from the trailer have birthed a host of fan theories, and some of them are very convincing.
+Nevertheless, the few scenes in the trailer have resulted in a host of fan theories, and some of them are rather convincing.

-Continue reading this piece for all the latest on BOTW2 theories, and check back in for the weekly updates.
+Continue reading this piece for all the latest on BOTW2 theories.

 Return of an ancient evil